Daet: Contemporary

 The cityhood bid for the municipality began in 2011 headed by then Mayor Tito Sarion.
 Due to its size, petitions were made to expand it for the municipality to satisfy the requirements for cityhood.

 Geography

 Daet is located in the southeastern part of Camarines Norte.
 It is bounded in the east by the town of Mercedes; in the south by the municipality of Basud; in southwest by San Lorenzo Ruiz town; in the north by Pacific Ocean; in the west by San Vicente and northwest by Talisay.
 The provincial capital covers a total land area of 5,861.48 hectares.
 The landscape of Daet is primarily composed of plains or flatlands, with no significant mountains or valleys.
 The average elevation of the area is approximately 10 meters above sea level.

-It is 332 km from the country's capital city of Manila.
+It is 342 km from the country's capital city of Manila.

 Barangays

 Daet is politically subdivided into 25 barangays.
 Each barangay consists of puroks and some have sitios.
+There are 7 central urban barangay units while only six peripherally located barangay units are considered urban.
+12 of its barangay are currently rural.